sonic2kk/steamtinkerlaunch/README.md

 The Main Menu is the springboard to tinkering with your game options.
 See the [wiki page](https://github.com/frostworx/steamtinkerlaunch/wiki/Main-Menu) for more information on the options it provides.

 ### Command Line
 SteamTinkerLaunch has several [command line options](https://github.com/frostworx/steamtinkerlaunch/wiki/Command-Line) which can be useful outside Steam, such as for installing modding tools.
-You can run `steamtinkerlaunch help` for a full list of available commands.
+You can run `steamtinkerlaunch help` for a full list of available commands, or if SteamTinkerLaunch is not in your path you can run `sh steamtinkerlaunch help` from the folder where you downloaded SteamTinkerLaunch.

 ## How Do I Install It?
 SteamTinkerLaunch can be installed in a few different ways depending on your platform and needs.
 Please refer to the [Installation wiki page](https://github.com/frostworx/steamtinkerlaunch/wiki/Installation) for detailed installation instructions.